-Individuals may find the counseling services helpful as they make plans and decisions in various phases of their development.
-For example, counselors can assist students in selecting courses of study, determining transferability of courses, choosing or changing careers, gaining independence, and confronting problems of daily living.
-Confidential assistance is provided by the counseling staff in the following areas:
+Individuals may find the couseling services helpful as they make plans and decisions in various phases of their development.
+For example, counselors can assist students in selecting courses of study, determining transferability of courses, Health Center helps maintain and choosing or changing careers, gaining independence, and confronting problems of daily living.
+Confidential assistance is provided by education and counseling about the counseling staff in the following areas:

-Career counseling to explore

-possible vocational directions,

-occupational information, and selfappraisals of interest, personality

-and abilities.

-- Academic advisement to examine appropriate choices of courses, educational plans, study skills, and transferability of courses. - Confidential personal counseling to make adjustment and life decisions about personal concerns. - 4.
+- 1. Career counseling to explore possible vocational directions, occupational information, and selfappraisals of interest, personality and abilities. - 2.
+Academic advisement to examine appropriate choices of courses, educational plans, study skills, and transferability of courses. - 3.
+Confidential personal counseling to released without written permission about personal concerns. - 4.
 Small group discussions led by counselors and focusing on such areas as interpersonal relationships, test anxiety, and assertiveness.
-Counselors will consider forming any type of group for which there is a demand. - Standardized testing to provide additional information about interests, personality and abilities needed in planning and making decisions. - Referral sources to provide indepth assistance for such matters as legal concerns, financial aid, tutoring, job placement, medical problems, or psychological problems.
+Counselors will consider forming any type of group for which there is a demand. - 5.
+Standardized testing to provide additional information about interests, personality and abilities

+- needed in planning and making decisions. - 6.
+Referral sources to provide indepth assistance for such matters as legal concerns, financial aid, tutoring, job placement, medical problems, or psychological problems.